 Always include links to other posts or webpages of your site.

-Inbound links to your content will help retain visitors on your website and will show search engines the validity or relevancy of your content.
+Inbound links to your content will help retain visitors on your website and will show search engines the validity or relevance of your content.

-- Be relevant to the blog post topic or tie together similar topics,
+- relevant to the blog post topic or tie together similar topics,

 NOTE: In August 2014, Google officially stopped supporting the rel=author markup and stopped showing authorship results in Google Search.